minhanhvu/Determinants-of-second-hand-car-prices/README.md

 #### Step 2: Collect sample dataset
 Applied **multivariate regression model**, which is a powerful tool to study and quantify the relationships between the explanatory factors and the response variable.
 #### Step 3: Check model robustness
-- Discussed the functional misspecification issues that could alter the original results.
+- Discussed the functional misspecification issues that could alter the original results and suggested two alternatives.
-- White test for heteroskedasticity and VIF test for multicollinearity problem
+- Conducted white test for heteroskedasticity and VIF test for multicollinearity problem and interpreted the results

 ### 🎊Outcome
 <p align="center">